steveiliop56/puck/README.md

 - [ ] Docker Image
 - [ ] Web UI
 - [ ] Notifications (via ntfy/discord)
-- [ ] Ability to not use sudo (for systems running with root)
+- [x] Ability not to use sudo (for systems running with root)
 - [ ] Update systems?
-- [ ] Support for other package managers
+- [ ] Support for other package managers (currently only supporting apt)

 ### Running 🏃

+Puck is built for multiple architectures and systems and you can simply download it and run it from the release page, thats it!

+### Building 🛠️

-The only way to run puck for now is by building it from source (I am currently working on the github actions workflow) this can be done very easily by installing go then running:
+You can build `puck` very easily by installing go and git on your pc and then simply running:

 ```bash
 go build .